 By their nature, the Group's activities are principally related to the use of financial instruments.
 The main activity of the Group is to invest in blockchain-model companies.
-During the year under review it also traded in crypto-currencies.
 It is established knowledge that the activities will potentially expose it to a variety of risks, including credit risk, liquidity risk, market risk and currency risk.

 The Group's risk management is coordinated by the managing Director and the Advisory Board and focuses on actively securing the Group's short to medium term cash flow by minimising exposure to financial risks.
-The Group's aim is to disclose possible relevant information to enable users of the Financial Statements to evaluate the nature, extent and precautions taken of risks arising from financial instruments to which the Group is exposed at the end of the financial year.
+The Group's aim is to disclose possible relevant information to enable users of the Financial Statements to evaluate the nature, extent and precautions taken of risks arising from financial instruments to which the Group is exposed at the end of the financial period.